daniela-pop/GSRadioButtonSetController/README.md

 ### Add some buttons

 1. Open MyView.xib and add some UIButton instances.
 Style them however you see fit.
-GSRadioButtonViewController sets the `selected` property to `YES` on the selected button, so be sure to add distinguishing styling for selected mode.
+GSRadioButtonSetController sets the `selected` property to `YES` on the selected button, so be sure to add distinguishing styling for selected mode.